 Benefit assessment revenue consists of levies approved by voters in 1986 and 1990 to support financing for flood control capital improvements.
-The current FY 2015-16 budget amount is approximately 1.25 times the duly authorized annual debt service requirements for each Watershed.
+The ongoing budget amount is approximately 1.25 times the duly authorized annual debt service requirements for each Watershed.